-About a month later, on Thursday January 29, we planned Boy Voyage party for Terumasa, who would be actually departing Saturday morning.
+About a month later, we planned a Boy Voyage party for Terumasa, who would be soon departed to Japan.
 We invited many people, and planned to have Japanese tea and Japanese food.

 We filled our tea cups and touched them together for our toast, reciting the words of a little cartoon – Love Is…

 Then, all holding hands in a circle in the darkness of the evening, we recited a work called “Friendship Bridge.”